FREQUENTLY ASKED QUESTIONS

-Mine is a real, full time business and photography is my life-long career.
-This isn't something done 'on the side'.
-So preparations have been made, systems are in place and commitment is strong:
+Photography isn't something I do 'on the side' when I'm not at another day-job.
+So preparations have been made, systems are in place and commitment is strong.
+I have:

-- Full top of the line professional equipment with backups.
+- Full top of the line professional equipment with backups; cameras, computers and lighting

-- Experienced, shooting hundreds of weddings and tens of thousands (yes really) of news and corporate assignments.
+- Experience shooting hundreds of weddings and tens of thousands (seriously) of news and corporate assignments

 Who will be shooting the photos at my wedding?

-I'm not a chain studio that sells you a wedding package then looks around for someone to do the work.
-You'll never get, or be offered, "associates" instead of me who are just less experienced, developing photographers who can't, or don't, run their own businesses yet.
+This isn't a chain studio that sells you a wedding package then looks around for someone to do the work.
+You'll never get, or be offered, minimally experienced "associates" instead of me who are just developing or part time photographers who can't, or don't, run their own businesses.
 And I don't use private Facebook groups to look for $20 an hour second shooters.